 Bamboo sticks are then attached to two specially designed wooden or iron rings, to shape the frame according to the shape of the lamp.
 Often the stage of choosing the nan will affect the shape of the lamp, because the better the nan can handle, the more flexibly the workman can create the desired shape without the broken bamboo.
 After that, the mechanic will skillfully connect the spokes with an umbrella, creating lamp bones.

 Next is stitching cloth into lanterns.
-The pieces of cloth are cut into many parts, different shapes, then glued to the lamp frame with glue and cut off the excess.
+Cloths are cut into many parts, different shapes, then glued to the lamp frame with glue.
 The fabric used for lanterns is usually rub or silk, the type and color of the cloth determines the brightness of the lamp.
 Hoi An people often use silk fabric more because the light from the silk lanterns will be more fanciful and vivid.

 How can tourists experience the “lantern culture” in Hoi An?